-"TRANSPORTATION TO FULFILL HUMAN NEEDS IN THE RURAL/URBAN ENVIRONMENT"
+U.S. Department of Transportation Contract 'TRANSPORTATION TO FULFILL HUMAN NEEDS IN THE RURAL/URBAN ENVIRONMENT''

-Several areas of the United States can be characterized as rural or sparsely populated in which exist large, widely spaced urban centers.
+Problem Statement Several areas of the United States can be characterized as rural or sparsely populated in which exist large, widely spaced urban centers.
 Texas for example, has an area of 267,000 square miles, 11 million people and contains 25 Standard Metropolitan Statistical Areas with 6 urban areas exceeding 250,000.

 These rural/urban areas include not only the Southwest but portions of the Southeast, Midwest, and Farwest.
 These regions face not only the typical problems associated with travel in dense urban areas, but also the problems of intra-rural and inter-urban travel.
 Thus, the importance of a balanced transportation system takes on special significance in such an environment.